 “At times it was harder than I thought, particularly the E/M coding,” Kroll says.
 But she emphasizes that the challenging parts of learning medical coding are vital to later success on the job.
 “I think my job now is easier than my coding schooling, which means I was well prepared for my new career.”

 Kroll advises new coders to keep trying and asking questions about anything that doesn't make sense.
 “It will eventually click,” she says.
 “Once I actually started working as a coder, I was really thankful for all the questions that I asked while learning.”

 What are the most challenging aspects of medical coding?

-Human anatomy has a lot of grey areas but medical coding is black and white.
-The challenge comes in transforming cloudy and complex medical symptoms into clear, discernible codes.
+Human anatomy has a lot of gray areas, but medical coding is black and white.
+It can be challenging to transform cloudy and complex medical symptoms into clear, discernible codes.

 Can medical coding be fun?

 Medical coding may be a challenge to learn at first, but that doesn’t mean it can’t be a fun job in the long run.
 Many coders think of themselves as private investigators trying to crack a case.
 “Coding and billing is all about being a detective,” Moore says, adding that dissecting a patient’s medical record and even learning to read the medical records can be quite enjoyable.